topherbc/src-vinyl-tracker/README.md

 - Display play history with album covers, dates, and artist information
 - Search for albums using the Discogs API
 - Track total plays on your cartridge
-- Material Design dark theme
+- Modern dark theme with responsive design
-- Responsive layout for desktop and mobile
+- Cross-device credential storage option
+- Improved collection search with pagination
 - Data persistence using localStorage

 ## Setup